 Description of business idea

-This is an integrated, equitable strategy to new food business licensing that is both more effective and efficient than current practices.
-Team SOS provides a system in which integrated resources and information result in the successful licensing of innovative food businesses in MN.
+This is an integrated, equitable strategy to new food business licensing that is both more effective and efficient than current practices for businesses that don’t fit traditional models.
+Team SOS provides a system in which integrated resources and information result in the successful licensing and launch of innovative food businesses in MN.

 Rationale

-The rules and regulations that govern food businesses in MN are many, complex, and open to many, and in some cases, inconsistent interpretations.
-What’s more, these have tried to keep pace with progress, but lag far behind.
-The current regulatory climate creates significant barriers to innovative food business models that do not fit within existing food safety and regulatory requirements.
-Moreover, the nature of the current regulatory system is not user-friendly, is not coordinated across organizations, and is not efficient at licensing within a reasonable time-frame.
-As former regulator said, “The current system cannot be explained to the average person.
+The rules and regulations that govern food businesses in MN are many and complex; and open to sometimes inconsistent interpretations by regulators.
+The statutory basis for regulations must go through legislative processes for change and therefore is difficult to update for current conditions.
+The current regulatory climate creates significant barriers to innovative food business models that are challenging to fit within existing food safety and regulatory requirements.
+The current regulatory system is not user-friendly, is not well coordinated across regulatory agencies, and is not efficient at licensing innovative businesses within a reasonable time-frame.
+As a former regulator said, “The current system cannot be explained to the average person.
 That needs to change”.

-Under the current system, entrepreneurs with innovative ideas might be faced with having to modify their original plan to adapt to this more “traditional” model, or give up on their idea altogether, or end up waiting for long periods, even for over a year, to start their business while licensing issues are resolved.
+Under the current system, entrepreneurs with innovative ideas sometimes feel that they are faced with a choice of having to modify their original plan to adapt to a more “traditional” model, or give up on their idea altogether, or end up waiting for long periods to start their business while licensing issues are resolved.

-This is especially problematic in our food business environment where the pave of innovation has increased over the last 5-10 years in MN (see trend below).
+This is especially problematic in our food business environment where the pace of innovation has increased over the last 5-10 years in MN (see trend below).

 University of MN president Eric Kaler has said that “Minnesota is the Silicon Valley of the food industry”.
 In addition, the MN Cup created in 2013 a new division: The Food, Agriculture & Beverage Division, which is designed as a way for the region’s food community to support and foster MN’s entrepreneurs and their innovative ideas.
+What is less well-known even within this award-winning food business community is the extent to which food regulatory issues can pose barriers to new and innovative start-ups.

-In 2015, the local food community received a Bush Community Innovation Grant to examine ways to create a strategy that “promotes food safety and economic development through a user-friendly food business regulatory systems which is coordinated, reliable and efficient”.
+In 2015, Minnesota’s sustainable agriculture and local food community received a Bush Community Innovation Grant to examine ways to create a strategy that “promotes food safety and economic development through a user-friendly food business regulatory system which is coordinated, reliable and efficient”.
 I participated in these conversations and offered one strategy which I call Team SOS.
 Team SOS will work with entrepreneurs and regulators to license new food business models effectively and efficiently.

-Inspectors, supervisors and commissioners of the regulatory agencies are aware of the need to improve the system that oversees new, innovative food businesses and are committed to facilitating a new approach.
+Inspectors, supervisors and commissioners of the regulatory agencies are aware of the need to improve the system that licenses new, innovative food businesses and are committed to facilitating a new approach.
 However, staff and funding shortages along with a lack of receptivity to new practices have hampered progress to consider or implement new models of licensing.